Aryss/LSpec/README.md

 P - hides weapon data.
 Press O to re-enable

-O - unused for now, but will cycle weapon info display to other data.
-Other data is not implemented yet, but swapping is, so if you you hid it by accident press O a couple more times.
+O - Cycles players' weapon info to pickup/damage stats, to other data (last not implemented yet), back to weapon info.

 ### Troubleshooting
 **Overlay doesn't appear.
 Mutator is loaded and server log says spectator is cleared for access.**